-Village 143 is named after the pager code for "I Love You" to remind all of us to love each other and support our neighbors through acts of kindness.
+Village 143 was started in 2022 and is named after the pager code for "I Love You" to remind all of us to love each other and support our neighbors through acts of kindness.

-SGVCOG will host a new donation drive each quarter to help unhoused SGV community members.
+SGVCOG will host a new donation drive or event each quarter to help unhoused SGV community members.
 Check back for additional information about future Village 143 donation drives!

-For any questions about the site, please contact Meredith Sharkey at firstname.lastname@example.org.
+For any questions about the drive, please contact Meredith Sharkey at firstname.lastname@example.org.

 In June 2022, the program collected enough menstrual hygiene products to create more than 150 Positive Period Packs, which were distributed through service providers in the SGV.